If you are planning on backpack hunting,

-- HIKE FARTHER with our LIGHTEST MUMMY DOWN SLEEPING BAG available for this quality and price.
-Summit any mountain or camp by the summer sea with these compact bags and have room for carrying your favorite fleece blanket or silk liner, goose filled pillow, and pad.
+- HIKE FARTHER with our LIGHTEST MUMMY SLEEPING BAG available for this quality and price.
+Summit any mountain or camp by the sea with this compact winter sleeping bag and have room for your favorite blanket, liner, goose filled pillow, and pad.

 Another good choice for hunters is the Hyke & Byke Quandary.
 This company was started by a few engineers to attempt to bring high quality gear to backpackers at a more reasonable price.